cemvarol/AZ-304-Labs/Lab-04/Lab-04.md

     | User Name | **AURIAN\OnPremAdmin** |
     | Password | *London2020** |

-1. On the **Azure AD sign-in configuration** page, note the warning stating **Users will not be able to sign-in to Azure AD with on-premises credentials if the UPN suffix does not match a verified domain name**, enable the checkbox **Continue without matching all UPN suffixes to verified domain**, and select **Next**.
+1. On the **Azure AD sign-in configuration** page, note the warning stating **Users will not be able to sign-in to Azure AD with on-premises credentials if the UPN suffix does not match a verified domain name**, enable the checkbox **Continue without matching all UPN suffixes to verified domain**, and click **Next**.

 1. On the **Ready to configure** page, **UNCHECK** the **Start the synchronization process when configuration completes** checkbox is selected and select **Install**.